 'Winter bees' have an extra large 'fat body'

 The ‘winter bees’ are laid by the queen bee in the fall.
 When they are larva, the winter bees are fed a diet that is scarce in protein (pollen), compared to the summertime bee larva that receive lots of pollen.
 This pollen-scarce diet causes the winter bees to develop an extra large ‘fat body’ - a special insect tissue that regulates their metabolism and produces vitellogenin, an amazing substance that enhances the bees’ immune system and increases its lifespan.
 This allows the winter bees to live 6 months instead of 6 weeks.
 Because of this difference in their physiology, they are considered a separate caste of bees - unique from the other three castes of bees: workers, drones, and queen.

-The winter bees sometimes fly out of the hive on mild sunny winter days.
-They typically do this to take 'cleansing flights' to defecate away from the hive.
+The bees fly out of the hive, even when there is still snow on the ground, to take 'cleansing flights' to defecate away from the hive.
 They won't go inside the hive and will wait for warm sunny days.
-Unfortunately, they don’t all make it back and we'll find bees in the snow in front of our hives.
-To learn more about these cleansing flights, check our our post "March in the Beehive=Time for a Bathroom Break".
+Unfortunately, they don’t always make it back to the beehive and we'll find bees in the snow in front of our hives.

 As much as we don't like seeing little bees in the snow, it is a very promising sign of life inside the hive.